 What flavours could I add to burger buns?

 I love a good bun, but once you have mastered this burger bun recipe it is also fun to experiment.
 Think carefully about what will go into the bun as a filling.
-For example, adding a 1/2 tbsp of hot smoke paprika will give you a spicy bun that will go well with beef or chicken.
+For example, adding a 1/2 tablespoon of hot smoke paprika will give you a spicy bun that will go well with beef or chicken.
 However, putting ingredients like rosemary, lemon zest and some garlic will probably be better suited for chicken or possible some deli meats like roast chicken or turkey.

 You might like these other recipes